maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 ![The more corrupt the state, the more numerous the laws. - Tacitus](/public/images/the more corrupt the state the more numerous the laws.jpg)

 I think we can interpret this as something like

-"Laws are only needed when values are not present".
+> Laws are only needed when values are not present.

-Given some thought, that might sound a little harsh, huh?
-Let's explore the subject.
+Given some thought, that might sound a little harsh, but, let's explore the subject.

 ## Values and Economics